ricallinson/engine/README.md

 ## Documentation

-All the source code is commented and also available in a user friendly format of [documentation](https://godoc.org/github.com/ricallinson/engine).
+All the source code is commented and also available in a user friendly format of [online documentation](https://godoc.org/github.com/ricallinson/engine).

 There are working code examples of each supported controllable device.